openebs/website/docs/versioned_docs/version-2.11.0/deprecated/ugcstor.md

       - name: Luworkers
         value: "16"
       - name: ZvolWorkers
-        value: "16"
+      shell hideCopy  value: "16"
 provisioner: openebs.io/provisioner-iscsi
 ```

 **Note:** For sequential workload, setting `luworkers` to 1 is good.
 For random workload, default setting to 6 is good.

-### Expanding cStor Pool to a New Node
+### Expanding cStor Pool to a New Node {#expanding-cStor-pool-to-a-new-node}

 cStorPools can be horizontally scaled when needed typically when a new Kubernetes node is added or when the existing cStorPool instances become full with cStorVolumes.
 This feature is added in 0.8.1.

 The steps for expanding the pool to new nodes is given below.

 #### With specifying blockDeviceList
 If you are following this approach, you should have created cStor Pool initially using the steps provided [here](/docs/next/ugcstor.html#creating-cStor-storage-pools).
-For expanding pool onto a new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with the required block device names under the `blockDeviceList` .
+For expanding pool onto a new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with the required block device names under the `blockDeviceList`.

 **Step 1:** Edit the existing pool configuration spec that you originally used and apply it (OR) directly edit the in-use spec file using `kubectl edit spc <SPC Name>`.

-**Step 2:** Add the new disks names from the new Nodes under the `blockDeviceList` .
+**Step 2:** Add the new disks names from the new Nodes under the `blockDeviceList`.
 You can use `kubectl get blockdevice -n <openebs_namespace>`to obtains the disk CRs.

 **Step 3:** Apply or save the configuration file and a new cStorPool instance will be created on the expected node.